Uromacer catesbyi

 Uromacer catesbyi, also known commonly as the blunt-headed Hispaniolan vine snake and Catesby's pointed snake, is a species of snake in the family Colubridae.
 The species is endemic to the island of Hispaniola.

 Etymology

 The specific name, catesbyi, is in honor of English naturalist Mark Catesby.

 Geographic range

 U. catesbyi is native to the Dominican Republic and Haiti.

 Habitat

 Although the preferred natural habitat of U. catesbyi is forest at altitudes from sea level to 1,300 m, it is also often found in disturbed areas.

 Behavior

 U. catesbyi is an arboreal species.

 Diet

-U. catesbyi preys upon frogs, lizards, and birds.
+U. catesbyi preys upon frogs (such as Osteopilus), lizards (such as Anolis), and birds (such as Coereba flaveola).